 Book A Consultation: (613) 232-7900

-Catastrophic Injury Lawyer in Ontario
+Catastrophic Injury Lawyer in Ottawa

 Any injury, especially that caused by another person, is harmful to the victim and has the potential to disrupt their life temporarily or permanently.
 Catastrophic injuries have the potential to change your life permanently.
 Catastrophic physical injuries are serious and can lead to severe emotional distress or mental illness, like depression or post-traumatic stress disorder (PTSD).
 If an injury is catastrophic and if a person suffers such an injury due to the fault of another person or entity in Ontario, maximum compensation should be the goal of any personal injury claim and lawsuit.